How to Build a No-Code Trading Bot in 2026

 How long does it take to build and test a no-code trading bot?

 Building a basic strategy takes 5-15 minutes using a visual pipeline builder.
 Backtesting runs in seconds to minutes depending on data range.
-Paper trading should run 2-4 weeks before considering live deployment.
+Paper trading should run 2-4 weeks before considering staged live-readiness.
 The full cycle from idea to validated strategy typically takes 3-6 weeks.

 Can a no-code trading bot compete with coded strategies?